 We recommend regularly updating the table and publishing it on your website throughout the year.
 This evidences your ongoing self-evaluation of how you are using the funding to secure maximum, sustainable impact.
 Final copy must be posted on your website by the end of the academic year and no later than the 31st July 2023.
 To see an example of how to complete the table please click HERE.

-Created by: Physical Created by:
+Created by: Provide Created by: Created by

 Supported by: Supported by: